 Our U.S. distribution center is located in Fort Payne, Alabama.
-This facility handles all of our warehousing and store fulfillment activities in the U.S., as well as the fulfillment of all of our e-commerce orders in the U.S. Our Canadian distribution center is located in Mississauga, Ontario, Canada.
+This facility handles all of our warehousing and store fulfillment activities in the U.S., as well as the fulfillment of all of our e-commerce orders in the U.S. Our Canadian distribution center is located in Mississauga, Ontario.
 We also use a third-party provider, also located in Mississauga, to support our Canadian e-commerce operations.
-These Ontario facilities handle all of our warehousing, store and e-commerce fulfillment activities in Canada.
-Our international franchise partners receive the majority of shipments of merchandise from our third-party warehouse provider located in Greater Asia.
+These Ontario facilities handle all of our warehousing, store, and e-commerce fulfillment activities in Canada.
+Our international franchise partners receive the vast majority of shipments of merchandise from our third-party warehouse provider located in greater Asia.
 On occasion, we may utilize additional facilities to support our seasonal warehousing needs.
-Damage to, or prolonged interruption of operations at, any of these facilities due to a work stoppage, weather conditions such as a tornado, hurricane or flood, other natural disaster, or other event could have a material adverse effect on our financial condition, results of operations and cash flows.
+Damage to, or prolonged interruption of operations at, any of these facilities due to a work stoppage, weather conditions such as a tomado, hurricane or flood, other natural disaster, or other event could have a material adverse effect on our business, financial condition, results of operations, and cash flows.

-We face significant competition in the retail industry, which could impact our ability to compete successfully against existing or future competition.
+We face significant competition in the retail industry, which could negatively impact our business.

 The children's apparel retail market is highly competitive and we face heightened price and promotional competition.
 We compete in substantially all of our markets with Target Corporation and GapKids, babyGap and Old Navy (each of which is a division of The Gap, Inc.), The Gymboree Corporation, Justice (a division of The Ascena Retail Group, Inc.), Carter's, Inc., J.C.
-Penney Company, Inc., Kohl's Corporation and other department stores, as well as other discount stores such as Walmart Stores, Inc. We also compete with a wide variety of specialty stores, other national and regional retail chains, catalog companies and Internet retailers.
+Penney Company, Inc., Kohl's Corporation and other department stores, as well as other discount stores such as Walmart Stores, Inc. We also compete with a wide variety of specialty stores, other national and regional retail chains, catalog companies and internet retailers.
 One or more of our competitors are present in virtually all of the areas in which we have stores.
-Internet only retailers operate at a lower cost and do not incur the geographical limitations suffered by traditional brick and mortar stores, giving Internet only retailers a competitive advantage to and imposing significant pricing pressure on brick and mortar stores.
+Internet only retailers generally do not incur the geographical limitations suffered by traditional brick and mortar stores, giving internet only retailers a competitive advantage to and imposing significant pricing pressure on brick and mortar stores.
 In addition, our e-commerce store may divert sales from our brick and mortar stores, cannibalizing sales results at our brick and mortar stores.
 Many of our competitors are larger than us and have access to significantly greater financial, marketing and other resources than we have.
-Increased competition, declining birth rates, increased promotional activity and continuing economic pressure on value seeking consumers could also impact our ability to compete successfully.
+Increased competition, declining birth rates, increased promotional activity and continuing economic pressure on value seeking consumers could also materially adversely impact our ability to compete successfully.
 We may not be able to continue to compete successfully against existing or future competition.